glenlong/wedding/src/content/posts/father-of-the-bride-speech-outline.md

 #### About this section

-Although the Father of the Bride speech tends to focus on the bride, it is also important to mention the groom and welcome him to your family.
+Although the Father of the Bride speech tends to focus on the Bride, it is also important to mention the Groom and welcome him to your family.

 **What to do**